 In a word, absolutely.
 The law enforcement community would not continue to use it if it were not.
 The consumer market also votes with its wallet.
 There’s a reason the 9mm only continues to grow in popularity.
 It’s also the first caliber that every newly released semi-auto handgun is chambered in.
 Manufacturers use 9x19mm because they know it will sell.

 Munition design is the determining factor in the lethality of a caliber, within reason.
 The .355” diameter of the 9mm bullet is capable of plenty of power, as evidenced by the .357 Magnum.
 With a good, dedicated defense load the 9mm is very lethal.
 As the adage goes, shot placement is as important as displacement (again, within reason).
-With the significantly lower cost to shoot the 9mm, improving your accuracy is easier if the ammo is cheaper.
+With the significantly lower cost of shooting the 9mm, improving your accuracy is easier if the ammo is cheaper.

 Should I buy a pistol or carbine in 9mm for home defense?